-Photography lighting, or rather lighting for photography is the most important aspect of image capturing.
-Don’t believe me?
+Photography lighting, or rather lighting for photography is the most important aspect of taking photos.
+Whether natural light or artificial, you will have to gain useful knowledge of its use for better images.

-Read here on how all kinds of lighting will help your photography.
+Read here how different kinds of lighting will help your photography.

 What Do We Mean by Photography Lighting?

 The word photography comes from the Greek roots φωτός (phōtos or phōs) “light”.
-Mixed with γραφή (graphé) it adds “representation by means of lines” or “drawing”.
+Mixed with γραφή (graphé) it adds “representation using lines” or “drawing”.

 Altogether, it means “drawing with light”.
 Photography without light is like trying to write without ink, paint without paint and using your iPhone without battery.